LLaMA 2 and the New Wave of Open Language Models

 Ecosystem Impact

-In the two weeks post-release, the ecosystem has exploded:
+In the weeks post-release, the ecosystem explodes in four directions:

 - Hugging Face hosts quantised versions[3] in every combination: GGML, GPTQ, AWQ, 4-bit, 8-bit.
 Running LLaMA 2 7B on an 8 GB GPU is now trivial.

-- Community fine-tunes: Vicuna, Wizard, Airoboros — dozens of variants tuned for specific tasks (code, reasoning, roleplay) appeared within days.
+- Community fine-tunes: Vicuna, Wizard, Airoboros — dozens of variants tuned for specific tasks (code, reasoning, roleplay) appear within days.

 - Tool integration: Ollama[4], LM Studio[5], llama.cpp[6] run LLaMA 2 locally on Mac, Linux, and Windows in minutes.